 - The spatial volume of the Sony SS-CS5 3-Way Bookshelf Speakers is approximately 60.93% greater than that of the Klipsch R-41M Bookshelf Speakers.

-Please Note: the above comparisons are based on the dimensions of a bounding rectangle that would fit the front face of a speaker.
-In the case of volume, the comparisons are based on a cube that would enclose the speaker entirely.
-These measurements do not take into account variations in the speaker shape, such as curves, diagonal edges, or cutaways.
-These measurements cannot be relied upon to measure the internal volume of the speaker.
+Please Note: the above comparisons are based on the dimensions of a bounding rectangle that would fit the front face of a speaker, or in the case of volume, the comparisons are based on a box that would fit the entire speaker.
+The measurements will not factor in individual differences such as curves or other variations in the speaker shape.
+Do not use these measurements as an estimate of the internal speaker volume.

-Our website will allow you to compare the sizes of bookshelf, satellite, tower, and center channel speakers and subwoofers for audiophile and home theater usage.
-We will keep adding new speakers in response to user feedback.
+SpeakerSize.com is a website that lets you compare the relative size of bookshelf, tower, and center channel audiophile and home theater speakers.
+We are continuously adding new speakers based on user feedback.
 For your convenience, we have also put together a list of links to speaker review sites and more information for each model.
-If you know of any equipment you would like to see featured on SpeakerSize.com, send us a message.
+If you have any speakers you want to see added on SpeakerSize.com, please let me know.

 - Klipsch R-41M Bookshelf Speakers vs. other speakers